hypermoderndragon/Reinforcement-Learning-For-Portfolio-Management/README.md

 # Reinforcement-Learning-For-Portfolio-Management

 In this project, I experiment with constructing a reinforcement learning environment to teach a network how to balance an actively managed portfolio.
 I create a portfolio of six commonly-traded large-cap stocks and manipulate this data to provide common financial metrics such as volatility, log return, expected returns, and asset betas.
+Data is sourced from Bloomberg and backtestmarket.com.

 I then calculate portfolio weights across the entire timespace using three different techniques, the Sharpe Ratio, the minimum variance technique, and the maximum diversification technique.
 I chose to use the Sharpe and maximum diversification techniques as the two possible actions for the network, as one is high-risk and one is lower-risk.